Retail digital performance event recap: Key insights from IBM & Catchpoint

 What's the biggest cultural hurdle?

 Tim: Silos.
-Teams used to pick their own monitoring tools—New Relic, Datadog, Catchpoint.
+Teams used to pick their own monitoring tools (New Relic, Datadog, Catchpoint).
 During outages, nobody spoke the same language.

 Now we push OpenTelemetry for vendor-agnostic data.
 Our first question to vendors: "Are you OpenTelemetry-compliant?"
 If not, we walk.
-Standardization lets us correlate data across tools and avoid "my dashboard says everything’s fine" fights.
+Standardization lets us correlate data across tools and avoid "my dashboard says everything's fine" arguments.

 Any final advice for teams starting fresh?

 Tim: Treat monitoring like a customer journey.
-My wife shops our site—if she hits a bug, I hear about it at dinner.
+My wife shops our site.
+If she hits a bug, I hear about it at dinner.
 Test real workflows, not just uptime.

 And automate.
 We once got sued because a manual report failed when its owner was hospitalized.
 If it's critical, never rely on one person.